Rereading

 In my opinion she did extremely well with it, but it is up to other readers to pronounce their own, final judgments.

-An award winning masterpiece by the Queen of Crime
+winning masterpiece by the Queen of Crime

 Published in